codenlighten/bitcoin-decentral/src/README.md

-# Bitcoin Decentral Source Code
+# BitcoinDecentral Decentral Source Code

-This directory will contain the core Bitcoin Decentral (BTCD) source code.
+This directory will contain the core BitcoinDecentral Decentral (BTCD) source code.

 ## Current Status

-**Phase 0: Project Setup** - The source code will be populated in Phase 1 when we fork from Bitcoin Core.
+**Phase 0: Project Setup** - The source code will be populated in Phase 1 when we fork from BitcoinDecentral Core.

 ## Planned Structure (Phase 1)